Sati (practice): Opposition to the ban

 After the ban, Balochi priests in the Sindh region complained to the British Governor, Charles Napier about what they claimed was a meddlement in a sacred custom of their nation.
 Napier replied:Be it so.
 This burning of widows is your custom; prepare the funeral pile.
 But my nation has also a custom.
 When men burn women alive we hang them, and confiscate all their property.
 My carpenters shall therefore erect gibbets on which to hang all concerned when the widow is consumed.
 Let us all act according to national customs!Thereafter, the account goes, no suttee took place.

+Burton Stein states "as Roy pointed out, the conditions of the generality of women during their lives remained wretched, regardless of whether sati was legal or not."
+The families in Bengal continued abandoning widows after the ban, who were then forced to take up sex work for survival.